NilFoundation/uniswap-v2-nil/README.md

    [View the demo task](https://github.com/NilFoundation/uniswap-v2-nil/blob/main/tasks/core/demo.ts)

    **Important:**
-   - The `UniswapV2Pair` is deployed on the same shard as the `UniswapV2Factory`.
    - Calculations are processed on the user's side.
-   - Both the currency address and its ID are stored.
+   - Both the currency address and its ID are stored in the pair contract.

 2. **Using Factory, Pair, and Router Contracts**